 Reskilling is the process of helping new employees learn an entirely new set of skills to prepare them to take on a new role within your company.

 As your organization changes, its priorities and goals also change.
-This often results in talent and skill gaps, which leaves you with two options: Either hire an outside candidate or reskill a current employee to close the gap.
+This often results in talent and skill gaps, leaving you with two options: either hire an external candidate or reskill a current employee to close the gap.

-While outsourcing and hiring a new employee is in no way a bad alternative, your new hire won’t have the valuable institutional knowledge your existing employees already do.
-Your current workers know your company’s business processes and already have existing relationships with other workers, which ultimately makes their transition to the new role significantly smoother and easier.
+While outsourcing or hiring a new employee is in no way a bad option, your new hire won't have the valuable institutional knowledge your existing employees already have.
+Your current workers know your company's business processes and already have existing relationships with other workers, which ultimately makes their transition to the new role significantly smoother and easier.

 Simulation-based training works particularly well to reskill employees.
-These methods help your employees learn new skills in a real-world environment without the danger of impacting real-world client work and relationships.
+These methods help your employees learn new skills in a real-world environment without risking impact on client work and relationships.

 Upskilling and Reskilling Strategies to Try